WestMountain Gold | About the Company

 -

-Drilled 74 holes / 15,392 m on four claims – representing a fraction of the potential gold and silver resources on property
+Drilled 74 holes / 15,392 meters on four claims – representing only a fraction of the potential gold and silver resources on property

 -